-- The Health Indicator Record ID as it appears in the Health Indicator Explorer pane.
-The Health Indicator Record IDs are hyperlinks that you can click to access the Trend tab for that Health Indicator record. - A gauge that represents the current health of the equipment with respect to that indicator.
+The Health Indicator Record ID as it appears in the Health Indicator Explorer pane.
+The Health Indicator Record IDs are hyperlinks that you can click to access the Irend tab for that Health Indicator record.

 About the Gauges

 Gauges appear on the Summary tab when an Equipment node is selected in the Health Indicator Explorer pane.
 Each gauge contains: